AdobeDocs/commerce-php/src/pages/best-practices/extensions/index.md

 Coding standards are a set of guidelines that describe how code should be written.
 These standards define coding practices that determine the style of the code.
 Whether you are a solo developer or part of a team, following a set of coding standards will help make your code consistent and maintainable.

-[Magento's Coding Standards](../../coding-standards/index.md) are based on the following:
+[Coding Standards](../../coding-standards/index.md) are based on the following:

 *  [Zend Coding standards](http://framework.zend.com/manual/1.12/en/coding-standard.html)
 *  [PSR2](http://www.php-fig.org/psr/psr-2/)